jelmd/snmp-export/generator/README.md

         mprefix: [cpmCPU]
         lookup: cpmCPUTotalPhysicalIndex|entPhysicalName
 ```
+NOTE: A lookup may overwrite any label already inserted.
+So if one has more than a single lookup, take care of its order.

 ### rename: _newIndexName_
 Rename the label produced by the last component of the *lookup*._tableNameChain_ to _newIndexName_.
 Per default (i.e. if empty) it stays as is.